catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ## Features

-Mixamo bone map res file, that can aid in making your own reusable libraries.
+- Mixamo bone map res file, that can aid in making your own reusable libraries.
+- OpenBot CC0 file, rigged with a GPL skeleton and Godot Bone map.
+(Animations made with that bot can be applied to any models brought into godot with their skeletons mapped.
+Animating with it can aid us all in making libraries we can all use and share)

 ## Requirements
 - Godot 4.0.13 Alpha or newer